 Legislators hope to pass the law by July 1st of this year.

 Distracted driving has led to numerous fatal crashes in the past few years.
 Recent research shows that distracted driving killed 356 people in North Carolina.

 However, this statistic doesn’t count those who have been severely and catastrophically injured as a result of distracted driving as well.

 These injuries suffered as a direct result of the negligence of someone else could lead to never-ending medical bills, loss of income and future expensive medical care costs.

 Automobile Collision Attorneys

-Unfortunately, even if this proposed law is passed, some drivers will still drive distracted.
+Unfortunately, some drivers will still drive distracted.
 Those who do choose to drive distracted not only put their life in danger, but other’s as well.

 If you or a loved one have been injured due to the negligence of another driver, you deserve to have an experienced attorney in your corner.

-Maginnis Howard’s lead personal injury attorney, T. Shawn Howard, is experienced in handling complex automobile collision cases.
+Maginnis Howard’s lead personal injury attorney, T. Shawn Howard, has years of experience with complex automobile collision cases.

-All personal injury matters will be handled on a contingency basis.
-You can contact our firm at (919).526.0450.
-Email inquiries may be sent to email@example.com.
+All personal injury matters are handled on a contingency basis.
+You can contact our firm by phone at (919).526.0450, by email at firstname.lastname@example.org or through our contact page.